Universal Media Access Business Model and Financial Model

 |Total Population Rank- 4||Station- KSJO-FM||Market- San Francisco/ San Jose/ Oakland||Power (Watts)- 50,000||Date of Acquisition- 2011||Acquired From- Clear Channel (2)|

 |Total Population Rank- 13||Station- KKDZ-AM||Market- Seattle/ Tacoma||Power (Watts)- 5,000||Date of Acquisition- 2016||Acquired From- Disney|

 |Total Population Rank- 2||Station- KFWB-AM||Market- Los Angeles/ San Diego||Power (Watts)- 5,000||Date of Acquisition- 2016||Acquired From- CBS|

 KCNL-FM was sold for a profit in 2012.

 KFWB-AM was sold for a profit in 2017.

 (1) Nielson.
 (2) Clear Channel is now iHeartRadio.

-The remaining 4 properties are all targeted to the Asian Indian and Asian audiences.
-They now form a powerful West Coast Network reaching a total population of 41m and an Asian population of 6.5m:
+The remaining three properties are all targeted to the Asian Indian and Asian audiences.

 |Station- KLOK-AM||Market- San Francisco/ San Jose/ Oakland||2010 Population- 11,663,083||Total Population Rank- 4||2010 Asian Population- 2,085,721||Asian Market Rank- 1|